Parable of a Pharisee and a Tax Collector

 Story Overview:

 Jesus told the parable of two men who went to pray at the temple.
-The Pharisee (who most people thought was good) had too much pride and just told God all of the good things he had done and how he was better than other people.
-A tax collector (who most people thought was bad) was humble and just asked God to have mercy on him because he was a sinner.
+The Pharisee (who most people thought was good) had too much pride and told God all of the good things he had done and how he was better than others.
+A tax collector (who most people thought was bad) was humble and asked God to be merciful because he was a sinner.
+The humble man was right with God.

 Background Study:

-We know the exact audience to this parable.
-Jesus was telling this parable to “those who were confident of their own righteousness and looked down on everybody else (verse 9).
-It is one thing to be confident of your salvation (through the righteousness of Jesus Christ) but it is another to be confident in your own righteousness.
+We know the exact audience for this parable.
+Jesus told this parable to “those who were confident of their righteousness and looked down on everybody else.
+It is one thing to be confident of your salvation (through the righteousness of Jesus Christ), but it is another to be confident in your own righteousness.

 Jesus contrasts two different attitudes in this parable.
 Jesus makes the parable even more interesting by using unexpected characters to represent the attitudes.

-The correct attitude of humility was displayed by a tax collector even though tax collectors of the day were despised by the Jews.
-Sometimes referred to as “publicans” these Jews acted as collection agents for Roman taxes.
+The correct attitude of humility was displayed by a tax collector even though the Jews despised tax collectors of the day.
+Sometimes referred to as “publicans,” these Jews acted as collection agents for Roman taxes.
 Their job was to collect the taxes from the Jews.
-They had a bad reputation because they often increased the taxes so that they could take a big percentage off the top.
+They had a bad reputation because they often increased the taxes to take a significant percentage off the top.
 They were often considered unclean because they mixed with Gentiles and worked on the Sabbath.
-They were despised and yet many of them turned to God when they heard John the Baptist preach (Matthew 21:31-32).
+They were despised, yet many turned to God when they heard John the Baptist preach (Matthew 21:31-32).

-Prayer times were scheduled twice each day (morning and evening) at the temple.
-People could also go the temple anytime for private prayer.
+Prayer times were scheduled twice daily (morning and evening) at the temple.
+People could also go to the temple anytime for private prayer.

-Even though the Pharisee was outwardly religious he had a heart full of pride.
+Even though the Pharisee in this parable was outwardly religious, he had a heart full of pride.
 He did not have God on his mind when he went to the temple to pray.
 He was only thinking about himself.
-If he would have compared himself with the perfection of God, he would have seen himself as a sinner.
-Instead, he picked a man with a bad reputation (tax collector) and compared himself to him.
+If he had compared himself with the perfection of God, he would have seen himself as a sinner.
+Instead, he picked a man with a bad reputation (a tax collector) and compared himself to him.
 We will never see ourselves in a true light until we compare ourselves to God (Matthew 5:48).

-The tax collector in this parable is totally humble in the presence of God.
+The tax collector in this parable is humble in God’s presence.
 He centres all of his thoughts on God when he prays.
 He does not think about anyone else and what they have and have not done.
-He knows he is not worthy but he throws himself on the mercy of God.
+He knows he is not worthy, but he throws himself at the mercy of God.

 Other Scriptures to help in your study: Romans 3:23; 1 John 1:9-10; James 5:16; Proverbs 3:34; James 4:6, 10; 1 Peter 5:5-6